Team1690/2026-scouting-simulator/README.md

 ## How It Works?

 **Robot Creation**
-24 unique robots each with distinct characteristics:
+Now features TWO sets of 24 unique robots (48 total configs) to test different behaviors:
+1. **Time Based Robots**: The original set.
+Firing patterns are pure functions of time (e.g. shot rate increases as time goes on).
+2. **Magazine Size Based Robots**: New set.
+Firing patterns depend on how full the magazine is (e.g. shoots faster when full, slower when empty).

+Each robot has:
 - Magazine size (fuel capacity)
-- Firing rate function (dynamic shot patterns over time)
+- Firing rate function (dynamic shot patterns)
 - Accuracy percentage
 - Maximum fire rate